June 19 to 23, various locations

 photography by ben tsui

-This year will be the 12th annual Reggae Fest, a celebration of all things related to reggae music in Canada.
+The annual Reggae Fest is a celebration of all things related to reggae music in Canada.
 This family-friendly event welcomes Rastagarians – Calgarians with an affinity for Caribbean culture – of all stripes to see local bands share the stage with established international performers.
 The festival also caters to kids with a designated youth area, and to adults with a designated adult area (a.k.a. the beer garden).

 This is a family-friendly event, and smart parents know that taking advantage of the Kidz Zone, with numerous activities held throughout the day, is the best bet if you want to bring your kids to the festival and still enjoy the music.